 |$ 34,446||$ 36,495|

 |$ 37,631||$ 39,995|

 The Dodge Durango is the gateway to true SUVs.
-It's 95 percent of the way there, with a custom architecture that's neither car nor truck, and an all-wheel-drive system, and the ability to tow up to 7,400 pounds while carrying up to eight passengers.
+With its custom architecture that is neither car nor truck, available all-wheel drive and the ability to two up to 7,400 pounds while carrying up to eight passengers, it's 95 percent of the way there.
 Other big utility vehicles have drifted into crossover territory, but the Durango keeps itself anchored to the right of center, somewhere between infotainment nirvana and rock-crawling bliss.The Durango gets few changes for the 2013 model year, mostly in the form of some rejiggered equipment and trim lines.
 It's still a segment splitter, hovering somewhere between the truly big Suburban and Expedition, and the largest crossovers--vehicles like the Ford Flex, Honda Pilot, Toyota Highlander, and the GM crossovers (Enclave, Traverse, Acadia).